The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 There is information on various cat foods, famous cats who have played a part in the entertainment industry, and many more cat stories worth checking out.

 It’s a quirky museum you must see for yourself when on vacation in Kuching.

 The best Cat Café to visit is the Meow Meow Cat Café, not far from the city centre.
-The café has several cats playing about on their toys, while cat lovers can escape the heat and watch the friendly feline wander at will.
+The café has several cats playing on their toys, while cat lovers can escape the heat and watch the friendly feline wander.

 Check out a Cat Statue in Kuching